 In Homeville, when you meet a neighbor or nearby resident, it is polite to discuss how you are related or at the very least how someone you know or have met is related.
 It's the same in Santa Fe, exactly the same.
 In Santa Fe, people share about how they are likely cousins -- the same in Homeville.
 It makes me feel at home.

 Both places are beautiful in their own way: Homeville because of the pine forests, large oak trees, open fields that are covered by steam rising off the surface on hot summer mornings.
 Santa Fe -- for mountain vistas and pink and turqoise sunsets.

 My writing reflects my experience.
-I have two mystery series going right now -- one follows detectives Cinnamon and Burro around New Mexico.
-The other takes place in the 1970's in Homeville.
-That way I can write about the two places that live inside of me.
+I have two mystery series and one romantic suspense series going right now -- one follows detectives Cinnamon and Burro around New Mexico.
+The southern series takes place in the 1970's in Homeville.
+The newest are romantic suspense novels set in New Mexico and published by Solstice Publishing.